Wilsonruan/3-Password-Generator/README.md

 The Generate Password will generate a password on the page.
 At least one of the checked character type(s) will be there.
 The user can click again to generate a different password.

-# Copy to Clipboard
+# Copy to Clipboard Button

 The Copy to Clipboard button will copy the text inside the generator password box to clipboard.

-# CheckBox below the buttons.
+# The CheckBoxes.

 Users can change their selected character type by checking or unchecking the checkboxes below the buttons.